 Students should be aware of their catalog year when planning their course of study.
 For questions about which catalog year applies, see an advisor.

-See the pages in the Mason Core Requirements Archive below for earlier catalog years.
+See the University Catalog's Archives page for Mason Core Requirements for earlier catalog years.

 Under some circumstances, students may use a single course to fulfill a Mason Core requirement and a college requirement or a requirement for the major.
 See your academic advisor for more information.